-Anyone who has experienced discrimination, harassment, complicity, or related retaliation has the right to choose whether to report the behavior to law enforcement instead of or in addition to reporting to the University.
-The Associate Vice President & Title IX Coordinator can assist in making a report to law enforcement authorities.
+Anyone who has experienced or witnessed discrimination, harassment, complicity, or related retaliation has the option to file a criminal complaint with the appropriate local law enforcement agency.
+The Assistant Vice President & Title IX Coordinator can assist victims in making a report to law enforcement authorities.
 A complainant may also choose to decline to notify law enforcement.

 A report to law enforcement, even to the University Police Department (UPD), is separate from a report to the University.
 An individual pursues administrative disciplinary remedies by reporting to the University and criminal remedies by reporting to law enforcement.
 Disciplinary and criminal remedies may be pursued separately or at the same time.
-An individual wishing to pursue disciplinary remedies and criminal remedies simultaneously should make a report to both the Associate Vice President & Title IX Coordinator and to the appropriate law enforcement agency.
+An individual wishing to pursue disciplinary remedies and criminal remedies simultaneously should make a report to both the Assistant Vice President & Title IX Coordinator and to the appropriate law enforcement agency.